tuzz/xteam_schedule/README.md

 ## Interface

 A schedule has one interface that is created automatically.
 The interface is responsible for the display settings of xTeam.
-The 'display' attributes correspond to 'Settings' > 'Options' in xTeam.
-Time granularity sets the unit of time represented by a full screen's width.
-Possible values to pass to the constant are: :day, :week, :month and :year
+Possible values to pass to the granularities constant are: :day, :week, :month and :year

     schedule.interface.update_attributes!(
       :display_assignments_name => true,